xiaoxianyu-office/mm/Skills/Mechanics.md

 | [WolfSit][]               | Forces a targeted wolf to sit.                                              |

-## Effect Mechanics

-Effects are mechanics that add special effects to your skills.
-They have their own page!

-[View the list of Effect Mechanics by clicking here][]

 ## Meta Mechanics

 These skill mechanics have special advanced functions, and most are used